DCAN-Labs/HBCD-MADE/docs/source/data_requirements.rst

 - ``FDT``- field data table (FDT) files contain EEG data.

-Each HBCD subject/session pair has a corresponding BIDS dataset for that session, containing EEG data and other information.
+Each HBCD subject/session pair has a corresponding BIDS dataset for that session, containing EEG data and other information:

 (1)	``./sub-*`` folder
 (2)	``./dataset_description.json``